wengwenchao123/UrbanST/README.md

 ## How to Evaluate Your Model

-`basicts.launch_evaluation` is the entry point for evaluation.
 You can run the following command to evaluate your model:

 ```bash
 python experiments/evaluate.py -cfg {CONFIG_FILE}.py -ckpt {CHECKPOINT_PATH}.pth -g 0